compiler-explorer/compiler-explorer/README.md

 ## Contact us

 We run a [Compiler Explorer Discord](https://discord.gg/B5WacA7), which is a place to discuss using or developing Compiler Explorer.
-We also have a presence on the [cpplang](https://cppalliance.org/slack/) slack channel `#compiler_explorer` and we have [a public mailing list](https://groups.google.com/forum/#!forum/compiler-explorer-discussion).
+We also have a presence on the [cpplang](https://cppalliance.org/slack/) Slack channel `#compiler_explorer` and we have [a public mailing list](https://groups.google.com/forum/#!forum/compiler-explorer-discussion).

 There's a development channel on the discord, and also a